Ventilation and Schools: Three Key Things You Need to Know

 CAP OCCUPANCY BASED ON FLOOR AREA AND VENTILATION RATES

 @DavidElfstrom also suggests capping occupancy on floor area and ventilation.
 This makes sense.
 Arbitrary classroom caps (15?
 12?
 Half of what a jurisdiction considers a ‘full’ classroom?) are not useful, because classrooms are different sizes and shapes, with a massive variation in ventilation rates.
-Use SCIENCE to tailor the solution to the space, not an arbitrary % reduction of the current teacher to student ratio.

 Relative humidity (RH) levels mitigate the success of ventilation because humid air can extend the life of aerosol droplets.
 Relative humidity levels need to be controlled, both in classrooms and in hallways (think rainy days, wet gear for a few 100 kids, and a closed building with steamed up windows).